OSGeo/PROJ/docs/source/apps/projinfo.rst

     such as ESRI WKT1.
 This might also be used with PROJ strings.
     For example, `+proj=utm +zone=31 +datum=WGS84 +type=crs` will be identified
     with a likelihood of 70% to EPSG:32631

+.. option:: --3d

+    .. versionadded:: 7.0

+    "Promote" the CRS(s) to their 3D version.
+Useful for example when wanting to transform between a 2D projected CRS with elevations as ellipsoidal height to a 3D geographic CRS or a compoundCRS.

 .. option:: --c-ify